ericomarku/OPmanga/README.md

 # OPmanga
 A One Piece Manga website.
-I don't recieve any profit from this site.
+I make this as a hobby, I don't recieve any profit from this site.

 Please go and support the official release.

+I will take down it down if asked to do so. so please don't sue me